 Civil War Letters Nov.
 1963 (25 items) -- A group of seven letters totaling 25 pages written by a confederate woman and her daughter in Portsmouth to their son and brother at war.

-Collins, Herbert M. Papers -- Mr. Herbert M. Collins, businessman and political activist is a prominent resident of Norfolk, Virginia.
-He is the owner and operator of Long's Market, Inc., located at 1214 Ballentine Boulevard.
+Collins, Herbert M. Papers -- Mr. Herbert M. Collins, businessman and political activist was a prominent resident of Norfolk, Virginia.
+He was the owner and operator of Long's Market, Inc., located at 1214 Ballentine Boulevard.

 Crawford, Floyd W. Papers -- The collection includes resumes, campus correspondence, news articles, a list of faculty members, faculty senate minutes, history curriculums, National Teachers Examination data, Omega Psi Phi papers and booklets and copies of his research papers.